How to Apply

 - Writing sample of at least 10 pages

-- 2-page personal statement explaining how a master's degree in Indigenous Studies will benefit you and why you will successfully complete the degree
+- 2-page personal statement explaining how a master's degree in Indigenous Studies will benefit you and why you will successfully complete the degree.
+The personal statement should answer:

 - Applicants can upload their writing samples and statements as part of the application.